-This is an AI Free Zone!
-Text created by Large Language Models is spreading rapidly across the Internet.
-It's well-written, but frequently inaccurate.
-If you find a mistake on Spaceweather.com, rest assured it was made by a real human being.
+This is an AI Free Zone: Text created by Large Language Models is engulfing the Internet.
+It's slick, prolific, and some readers say it makes them feel seasick.
+For better or worse, all of the text on Spaceweather.com was written by a real human being.

 |